Rabbit health

 The health of rabbits is well studied in veterinary medicine, owing to the importance of rabbits as laboratory animals and centuries of domestication for fur and meat.
-To stay healthy, most rabbits maintain a well-balanced diet of Timothy hay and vegetables.
+To stay healthy, most rabbits maintain a well-balanced diet of hay and vegetables.
 Much of the research on rabbit health and recommendations applies only to the European rabbit, the only domesticated species of rabbit.

 Disease in pet rabbits is rare when they are raised in sanitary conditions and provided with adequate care, but the wider population of wild and feral rabbits is susceptible to various diseases and disorders, which has been taken advantage of in research and population control.
 Rabbits have fragile bones, especially in their spines, and need support on the bottom when they are picked up.

 Spaying and neutering

 Neutering is possible for both female and male rabbits; however, spaying females can pose significant risks.
 This is because spaying female rabbits requires a far bigger surgery with a higher mortality rate (during or in relation to the procedure) compared to males, as their lower abdomen needs to be opened up in order to remove ovaries and uterus. negative health outcomes that have been reported include colonic obstruction, urinary incontinence, ureteral stenosis, increased ageing of ligaments, and alterations of the rabbit's cornea.
 In general, due to the wide range and severity of possible negative health effects and the high risk for complications from anesthesia and the surgery itself, spaying female rabbits should only be considered in case of acute medical reasons (e.g., ovarian or uterine cancer), if they show signs of hormonal problems, like overly frequent phases of heat or pseudopregnancies, or unusually aggressive behavior, which cannot be attributed to environmental factors, e.g., a lack of exercise.
 If the female rabbit gets left untreated of having uterine cancer and the tumor spreads it can lead to their death.
 It is said that female rabbits are more than likely to develop uterine cancer sometime in their lifetime.
 Assertions of female rabbits near inevitably developing cancer if left unneutered, as well as neutered females living longer, have no scientific foundation.

 However, castration of male pet rabbits is necessary, if they are to be kept species-appropriate (together with at least one other rabbit), which would not otherwise be possible.
 Uncastrated male rabbits will engage in severe and often bloody fights with each other upon reaching adulthood, which can even end fatally.
 To prevent uncontrolled reproduction, it is advised to castrate males instead of females, as the necessary procedure, which requires only a small incision, has proven to be relatively safe and to have far less adverse effects on the rabbit's overall health.